Patsy Hazlewood: 2024 election

 In 2024, Hazlewood was challenged by political newcomer Michele Reneau.
 Reneau had previously attempted a bid for District 27's House seat in 2022.
 Reneau ran a grassroots campaign, questioning Hazlewood's voting record and if she was a "true conservative since Hazlewood voted with the Democrates on most social issues.
 Hazlewood refused to answer questions on her voting record.

-Hazlewood went on the offensive, indirectly accusing Reneau of spreading misinformation although Hazlewood's campaign and the Hamilton County Democratic party installed signs with blatant lies and mistruths about her challenger Mrs. Reneau.This did not go over well with the voters who saw through the desperate tactic.

 Hazlewood was endorsed by other Tennessee and Hamilton County politicians, such as District Attorney Coty Wamp, State Senator Bo Watson, Governor Bill Lee, Speaker of the Tennessee House Cameron Sexton, and U.S. Senator Marsha Blackburn.
 Reneau was endorsed by the Tennessee Right to Life and the Tennessee Gun Owners' Association, as well as the Tennessee Conservative News.

 Hazlewood lost the Republican primary to Reneau, despite having heavily outspent her in campaign funds.
 Had she won the primary, she would have faced off against Democratic nominee and former school board member Kathy Lennon in the general election, which Reneau went on to win.
 Hazlewood conceded after the race, and Hamilton County Republican Officials such as State Senator Bo Watson and District Attorney Coty Wamp along with US Congressman Chuck Fleshman and US Senator Marsha Blackburn went on to support Reneau for election.